wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 **Algorithm**

-In order to delete any node in BST there are three cases we need to cover some scenario
+In order to delete any node in BST there are some scenarios we need to cover

 1. First of all we need to search that node in BST.
 Same step as we followed above for search.
 2. Now there are three cases for node we got after search that needs to be deleted.

 **Case 1**

-The node to be deleted is the leaf node.In such a case simply delete that node from tree.
+If the node to be deleted is a leaf node.
+In such case simply delete that node from tree.

 **Case 2**